Semiconcave functions in Alexandrov's geometry: Gradient curves.

 Then as follows from lemma~\ref{lem:grad-variation}, for small $t\ge 0$

 gives a length-contracting homotopy of curves relative to ends and according to definition~\ref{def:extrim}, it stays in $E$ --- this is a contradiction.\qeds

 The fact that gradient flow is stable with respect to collapsing has the following useful consequence: Let $M_n$ be a collapsing sequence of Riemannian manifolds with curvature $\ge\kappa$ and $M_n\GHto A$.
-For a regular point $p$ let us denote by $F_n(p)$ the \emph{regular fiber}\footnote{see footnote~\ref{reg-fib} on page~\pageref{reg-fib}} over $p$, it is well defined for all large $n$.
+For a regular point $p$ let us denote by $F_n(p)$ the \emph{regular fiber} \footnote{see footnote~\ref{reg-fib} on page~\pageref{reg-fib}} over $p$, it is well defined for all large $n$.
 Let $f\:A\to\RR$ be a $\lambda$-concave function.
 If $\alpha(t)$ is an $f$-gradient curve in $A$ which passes only through regular points, then for any $t_0<t_1$ there is a homotopy equivalence $F_n(\alpha(t_0))\to F_n(\alpha(t_1))$ with dilation $\approx e^{\lambda{\cdot}(t_1-t_0)}$.

-This observation was used in \cite{KPT} to prove some properties of almost nonnegatively curved manifolds.
-In particular, it gave simplified proofs of the results in \cite{FY}):
+This observation was used in \cite{KPT} by Kapovitch Tuschmann and me to prove some properties of almost nonnegatively curved manifolds.
+In particular, it gave simplified proofs of the results of Fukaya and Yamaguchi in \cite{FY}):

 \begin{thm}{\bf Nilpotency theorem.} Let $M$ be a closed almost nonnegatively curved manifold.
-Then a finite cover of $M$ is a \emph{nilpotent space}, i.e. its fundamental group is nilpotent and it acts nilpotently on higher homotopy groups. \end{thm}
+Then a finite cover of $M$ is a \emph{nilpotent space}; that is, its fundamental group is nilpotent and acts nilpotently on higher homotopy groups. \end{thm}

 \begin{thm}{\bf Theorem.} Let $M$ be an almost nonnegatively curved $m$-manifold.
-Then $\pi_1(M)$ is $\Const(m)$-nilpotent, i.e., $\pi_1(M)$ contains a nilpotent subgroup of index at most $\Const(m)$. \end{thm}
+Then $\pi_1(M)$ is $\Const(m)$-nilpotent; that is, $\pi_1(M)$ contains a nilpotent subgroup of index at most $\Const(m)$. \end{thm}

 Gradient flow also gives an alternative proof of the homotopy lifting theorem~\ref{thm:per-ser}.
-To explain the idea let us start with definition: